 When an employee is unable to perform his/her regular duties due to injury or illness, the employee shall be assigned temporarily to special duty for a maximum of six (6) months duration from the date of injury or illness.
+All light duty assignments may be extended beyond the six (6) month period on a case-by-case basis at the discretion of the Fire Chief.

 It will be the mutual objective of the parties to return disabled LEOFF II employees to work as quickly as possible when return to work is clearly appropriate from a medical standpoint in compliance with State of Washington Disability and Retirement Statutes.
 Light duty assignments shall normally be made on a forty (40) hour Fire Department shift schedule.
-Light duty Fire Department assignment will be mandatory to all LEOFF II employees, duty and non-duty disabilities, who have medical approval from their health care providers to return to work on a light duty status utilizing the Port's Job Analysis Form FDJA-1-98.
+Light duty Fire Department assignment will be mandatory to all LEOFF II employees, duty and nonduty disabilities, who have medical approval from their health care providers to return to work on a light duty status utilizing the Port's Job Analysis Form FDJA-1-98.
 The employer shall provide the appropriate work within the Fire Department.